Build Status Coverage Status pub package package publisher

 objc-protocols

-Filters for Objective C interface and protocol declarations.
+Filters for Objective C interface, protocol, and category declarations.
 This option works the same as other declaration filters like `functions` and `structs`.

 objc-interfaces: